• Free shipping on all orders

 Image Credit: Ravi Mohan, Pixabay

-Koi are large growing cold-water fish that inhabit ponds.
+Koi are large cold-water fish that inhabit ponds.
 They are the best snail eaters for ponds.
-Due to their large size, they can easily eat snails whole or chew them out of their shell.
+Due to their large size, they can easily eat snails whole or chew them out of their shells.
 They are effective at removing large snail populations within pond environments.
 They scavenge for snails amongst the substrate or on plants.

 • Eats: Ramshorn, nerite, eggs, hatchlings, mystery, apple, bladder, trumpet snails.